Press Releases

 The board has a critical role in guiding the Partnership as it advances its work to set ambitious targets which will drive a systemic shift towards acting earlier to reduce the impacts of disasters.
 The targets highlight the importance of national planning, financing, and delivery mechanisms to support early action, as well as investment and coverage in warning systems with a focus on them reaching the most vulnerable.

-Dr. Rigobert stressed that “Saint Lucia s selection as a co-chair along with the United Kingdom as the incoming host of the 26th UN Climate Change Conference of the Parties ( reflects the international recognition of Saint Lucia s firm resolve at the highest level to advocate for the protection of people and ecosystems from the changes that are brought by changing climate through robust resilience and adaption.
-This seat at the table provides an opportunity for Saint Lucia to guide the work of the partnership and ensure that the unique vulnerabilities of Small Island Developing States are adequately accommodated in
+Dr. Rigobert stressed that "Saint Lucia s selection as a co-chair along with the United Kingdom as the incoming host of the 26th UN Climate Change Conference of the Parties ( reflects the international recognition of Saint Lucia s firm resolve at the highest level to advocate for the protection of people and ecosystems from the changes that are brought by changing climate through robust resilience and adaption.
+This seat at the table provides an opportunity for Saint Lucia to guide the work of the partnership and ensure that the unique vulnerabilities of Small Island Developing States are adequately accommodated in the implementation plans."

 The International Federation of Red Cross Red Crescents Societies ( IFRC) hosts the REAP Secretariat in Geneva, Switzerland.